marcoradocchia/microxdg/README.md

     Ok(())
 }
 ```

+The `Xdg::cache_file` method returns the path to a _user-specific_ XDG cache
-The `Xdg::cache_file` method prefers the XDG directory path specified by the
+file.
+It uses the XDG directory specified by the `XDG_CONFIG_HOME`
-`XDG_CACHE_HOME` environment variable and appends `file_name` to it.
-However,
-it falls back to `$HOME/.cache/file_name` or `/home/$USER/.cache/file_name` if
+environment variable, if available.
+Falls back to `$HOME/.cache/file_name` or
-such environment variable is not set, or is set to an empty value.
+`/home/$USER/.cache/file_name` if such environment variable is not set, or is
+set to an empty value.

 Also, it returns an error (`XdgError`) in the following cases:
 - the `XDG_CACHE_HOME` environment variable is set, but its value represents